30-Minute Strong Arms Workout At Home

 Power Move: Heisman Runs

-Targets: The posterior deltoids (rear shoulders), and major upper back muscles including the rhomboids and trapezius.
+Targets: The posterior deltoids (rear shoulders) and major upper back muscles, including the rhomboids and trapezius.

 three women performing a back fly exercise as part of strong arms workout

-How To Do Dumbbell Back Flys
+How to Do a Back Fly

 Targets: Upper arm, shoulders and upper back; specifically the front and middle heads of the deltoids (shoulders), as well as the trapezius and rhomboids (back).